dynaroars/maxclique/README.md

 ## Introduction

-**AMC** implements an Ant-based algorithm to find a maximum clique from a given graph.
-It can be used with a compiler (e.g. GCC or Intel Compiler suite) that supports OpenMP for parallelism.
+**AMC** implements a parallel Ant-based algorithm to find a maximum clique from a given graph.
+It can be used with a compiler (e.g. GCC) that supports OpenMP for parallelism.

 ## Requires
 * C++ Compiler